ncguilbeault/BayesianLinearRegression/README.md

 Jupyter notebook is required.
 Python version 3.10 is recommended but other versions may work also

-To start, install packages from python directory: pip install -r requirements.txt

 It is recommended to use a virtual environment for reproducability.
+For example, navigate to the directory and run:

+`python -m venv .venv`

+Then, activate this environment by running:

+`.venv\scripts\activate.bat` on Windows, or

+`source .venv\bin\activate` on Linux.

+Install the required packages from the python directory:

+`pip install -r requirements.txt`

 Make sure the appropriate python environment is selected for Jupyter.
+Look for the option in the top right corner of VS Code to change Jupyter kernel.

 Hit the `Run All` option.

-The first section summarizes and provides information about the problem.

-The second section creates classes for plotting, data generation, and Bayesian linear regression.
+The first section creates classes for plotting, data generation, and Bayesian linear regression.

-The third section creates the original 3x4 panel figure.
+The next section creates the original 3x4 panel figure.

 The last section creates an online learning class that updates the likelihood, posterior distribution, and random data samples every second with each observation of a new data sample.

-Press the `Interrupt` button to stop the loop at any time.
+The `Interrupt` button can be pressed at any time to halt the loop.

 ## Running in Bonsai-Rx

-Run setup script in Bonsai repository.
+Bonsai is required to run.
+You can automatically setup a Bonsai environment by running one of the setup scripts.

 In Windows, open PowerShell and run `.\Setup.ps1`.

-Alternatively, in Linux, make shell script executable and run `./Setup.sh` in terminal.
+Alternatively, in Linux, make the script executable and run `./Setup.sh` in the terminal.

 This should automatically download and install the Bonsai executable and required packages.
-Alternatively, you can install Bonsai globally or in a seperate folder and install the necessary packages found in the Bonsai.config file.
+Alternatively, you can install Bonsai globally on the machine or in a seperate folder.
+Manually install the packages found in the Bonsai.config file.

-Once Bonsai and the required packages are installed, launch Bonsai and select `open file` from the menu.
-Navigate to the subdirectory called workflows and select one of the three workflows.
+Once Bonsai and the required packages are installed, launch Bonsai and select `Open file` from the menu.
+Navigate to the subdirectory called `workflows` and select one of the three workflows.

-- BayesianLinearRegression: when this workflow is run, it will render the original 3x4 panel figure at runtime.
+- `BayesianLinearRegression`: when this workflow is run, it will render the original 3x4 panel figure at runtime.
-- OnlineBayesianLinearRegression_KeyDown: whenever a key is pressed, a new data sample is generated and the likelihood/posterior distribution is updated
+- `OnlineBayesianLinearRegression_KeyDown`: whenever a key is pressed, a new data sample is generated and the likelihood/posterior distribution is updated
-- OnlineBayesianLinearRegression_Timer: a new data sample is generated and the likelihood/posterior distribution is updated every second
+- `OnlineBayesianLinearRegression_Timer`: a new data sample is generated and the likelihood/posterior distribution is updated every second

-To open up the visualizer, double click the `FigureGeneration` node while the workflow is running or left click the node, go to `Show Visualizer`, and then select the `TableLayoutPanelVisualizer`.
+To open up the visualizer, double click the `FigureGeneration` node (in the main workflow) while the workflow is running.
+Additionally, you can left click the `FigureGeneration` node, go to `Show Visualizer`, and then select the `TableLayoutPanelVisualizer`.
+You may have to restart the workflow to see the figure at runtime.